-The net worth of Indian biggest billionaire, Mukesh Ambani has increased around $48.4 billion during the pandemic.
+The net worth of the Indian billionaire, Mukesh Ambani has increased to around $48.4 billion during the pandemic.
 He donated $68.32 million of the amount and 0.09% of his total net worth to coronavirus causes.
 The beginning net worth was $36.8 billion, it became the total sum of $85.2 billion.
 It makes the gained amount as $48.4 billion.

 Currently, the richest man in the world, Jeff Bezos, has made most of his profits during the pandemic through his e-commerce site called Amazon.
 Bezos gave nearly 64.3% of his total net worth to coronavirus causes, which amounts to $127 million worth of donations.
 The beginning net worth stood at $113 billion and the latest net worth was $185.6 billion, gaining the amount of $72.6 billion.

 The worldwide billionaires did extremely well during the global pandemic crisis, growing their already-huge fortunes to a new level.
-Millions and millions of citizens faced the great economic desperation, the already rich Billionaires became richer all this while.
+Millions and millions of citizens faced great economic desperation, the already rich Billionaires became richer all this while.